 The move to suburbia held profound implications for the future of American Judaism.
 Cut off from the Yiddishkeit culture, ethnicity, and political experience of their immigrant parents, mid-century Jews sought to re-establish Jewish community in a form more compatible with American society.
-In a development highly reminiscent of the Americanizing impulse of the Sephardic and Ashkenazic Jewish communities of the nineteenth century, suburban American Jews established hundreds of new synagogues which often included facilities for socializing and for recreation in an attempt to replace the ambiance of the old neighborhood.
-However, in a slow rejection of the traditionalism of their parents’ culture, early suburban Jews began to attend religious services only sporadically.
+In a development highly reminiscent of the Americanizing impulse of the Sephardic and Ashkenazic Jewish communities of the nineteenth century, suburban American Jews established hundreds of new synagogues that often included facilities for socializing and for recreation in an attempt to replace the ambiance of the old neighborhood.
+However, in a slow rejection of the traditionalism of their parents’ culture, early suburban Jews began to attend religious services less frequently.
 Secular Jewish community centers were also established.
 Most importantly, however, the synagogue centers conspicuously incorporated school buildings, a clear statement about the importance placed on educating the next generation.

-For some Jewish parents, carpooling children to the Hebrew school was their primary form of involvement in Jewish life, with home life including very little Jewish content.
+For some Jewish parents, carpooling children to the Hebrew school was their primary form of involvement in Jewish life, with home life including very little Jewish practice.
 Critics have argued that one of the messages communicated in these years was that Judaism is for children, and certainly not a great heritage worth taking seriously as adults.

 Meanwhile, the defeat of the Nazis in World War II and the emergence of information about the Holocaust did much to destabilize the anti-Semitism of prior decades.
 Jews were now seen as patriotic Americans and full members of American society.
 The vehicle for this acceptance was a new model of pluralism in America, based on religious difference rather than cultural division, and most prominently articulated by an American Jew named Will Herberg in his 1955 book, Protestant, Catholic, Jew: A Study in American Religious Sociology.
 Herberg’s thesis was that immigrants of various types had assimilated into American life by shedding their ethnic particularities in favor of religious identification.
 Religious pluralism within a Judeo-Christian framework became the engine for a revival in American religion, Judaism included.